 Dony’s Story

-Dony is the past, present, and future all in one.
-A universe that exists for us but without violent western influence.
-In order to access it, we can only move in love to create communities and a better future for our descendants.
-Starting with our commitment to liberate Black Queer folk, Dony hopes to evoke love and anger as a transformative tool for self reflection and deep healing in those who choose to stay in the status quo and for those who feel called to continue the advocacy and practice of self-liberation and freedom for all.
+Starting with our commitment to liberate Black Trans and queer folk, Dony hopes to evoke joy and anger as a transformative tool for self reflection and deep healing in those who choose to stay in the status quo and for those who feel called to continue the advocacy and practice of self-liberation and freedom for all.

 We are extremely blessed and grateful for our ancestors, family, friends, and community for supporting and inspiring us.
 Liberation is our birthright and we are committed to reminding the world of that.